7-988/dapto-efm-genomes/README.md

 This repository contains the following files for the candidate gene analysis:

-known_variants_analysis.R - main script for candidate gene regression analysis
+encoding_known_variants_analysis.R - main script for candidate gene regression analysis

 candidate_gene_length.R - repeating regressions to adjust number of variants per gene for gene length